ANRGUSC/ml-bc-rating-review/README.md

   - Computes contribution scores based on marginal improvements
   - Validates scoring mechanism against estimated Shapley values

-The experiment aims to identify optimal grouping strategies and evaluation metrics while ensuring that contribution tracking correlates with Shapley values and that model converges toward the expert point.
+The experiment aims to identify optimal grouping strategies and evaluation methods while ensuring that contribution tracking correlates with Shapley values and that model converges toward the expert point.

 ## Installation